+Board and committee memberships: Meeting attend ance during 2015:

+Board of Directors 8 of 8

+Compensation Committee 9 of 9

+Governance and Nomina ating Committee 3 of 3

+Review Committee - 7 of 7

-Board and committee memb Board of Directors Compensation Committ Governance and Nomin ee Meeting attends 6 of 6 5 of 5 3 of 3 ance during 2014: Securities held: (1) 10,282 Common Shares 15,100 Options 4,491 RSUs 2,680 DSUs Complies with share ownership requirements?
+Securities held: (1) 12,366 Common Shar 15,100 Options 5,890 RSUs 6,166 DSUs es Complies with share ownership requirements?
 Yes

-Name: Harvey Doerr Age: 56 Municipality of residence: Invermere, British Columbia, Canada Offices held: Director (independent), Chair of Governance and Nominating Committee Director since: June 9, 2010 2014 Director Election: 98.82% Votes "For" 1.18% Votes "Withheld"
+Name: Harvey Doerr Age: 57 Municipality of residence: Invermere, British Columbia, Canada Offices held: Director (independent), Chair of Governance and Nominating Committee Director since: June 9, 2010 2015 Director Election: 98.82% Votes "For" 1.18% Votes "Withheld"

 Mr. Doerr is the former Executive Vice President, Downstream and Planning, Murphy Oil Corporation and has been involved in the oil and gas industry since 1981.
 He held various roles with Murphy Oil Corporation between 1989 and 2009, including Executive Vice President, Downstream and Planning from January of 2007 until August of 2009 and President, Murphy Oil Company Ltd. (Canada) from August 1997 until December 2006.
 Mr. Doerr is the former Chairman or director of several public and private entities including Syncrude Canada (director) and Hibernia Management and Development Company (director).
-He currently serves as Chairman of Velvet Energy Ltd., a private Canadian oil and gas company, and serves as director of Newalta Corporation.
-Mr. Doerr received a Bachelor of Science (Mechanical Engineering) from the University of Alberta in 1981, completed the Advanced Management Program at Harvard Business School in 2004 and received the designation of Professional Engineer in 1985.
+He currently serves as Chairman of Velvet Energy Ltd., a private Canadian oil and gas company, and serves as a director of Newalta Corporation and Seven Generations Energy Ltd. Mr. Doerr received a Bachelor of Science (Mechanical Engineering) from the University of Alberta in 1981, completed the Advanced Management Program at Harvard Business School in 2004 and received the designation of Professional Engineer in 1985.
 In 2011, Mr. Doerr obtained a certified designation (ICD.D) from the Institute of Corporate Directors.

-Board and committee memberships: Board of Directors Governance and Nominating Committee Audit Committee (7) 6 of 6 3 of 3 ance during 2014: nted a member on March 4, 2014) Securities held: (1) 44,486 Common Shar 15,100 Options 4,491 RSUs 2,680 DSUs es Complies with share ownership requirements?
+Board and committee memberships: Board of Directors Governance and Nominating Committee Audit Committee Meeting attend 8 of 8 3 of 3 5 of 5 ance during 2015: Securities held: (1) 46,573 Common Shares 15,100 Options 5,890 RSUs 6,166 DSUs Complies with share ownership requirements?
 Yes

-Name: Robert Hodgins Age: 63 Municipality of residence: Calgary, Alberta, Canada Offices held: Director (independent), Chair of Audit Committee Director since: September 23, 2010 2014 Director Election: 95.58% Votes "For" 4.42% Votes "Withheld" Mr. Hodgins is the former Chief Financial Officer, Pengrowth Energy Trust.
-Mr. Hodgins has over 25 years of
+Name: Robert Hodgins Age: 64 Municipality of residence: Calgary, Alberta, Canada Offices held: Director (independent), Chair of Audit Committee Director since: September 23, 2010 2015 Director Election: 96.94% Votes "For" 3.06% Votes "Withheld"

 Mr. Hodgins is the former Chief Financial Officer, Pengrowth Energy Trust.
 Mr. Hodgins has over 25 years of experience in senior financial roles with several Canadian corporations.
 He was Chief Financial Officer of Pengrowth Energy Trust (now Pengrowth Energy Corporation) from 2002 until 2004, Vice President and Treasurer of Canadian Pacific Limited from 1998 until 2002 and Chief Financial Officer of TransCanada Pipelines Limited from 1993 until 1998.
-Mr. Hodgins is also currently a director of AltaGas Ltd., Enerplus Corporation, Kicking Horse Energy Inc. and StonePoint Energy Inc. He holds a Bachelor of Arts in Business from the Richard Ivey School of Business and is a Chartered Accountant.
+Mr. Hodgins is also currently a director of AltaGas Ltd., Enerplus Corporation and Gran Tierra Energy Inc. He holds a Bachelor of Arts in Business from the Richard Ivey School of Business, is a Chartered Accountant and is a member of the Institute of Corporate Directors.

-Board and committee memberships: Meeting attendance during 2014: Board of Directors Audit Committee Compensation Committee 6 of 6 5 of 5 5 of 5 Securities held: (1) 8,180 Common Shares 15,100 Options 4,491 RSUs 2,680 DSUs 5 Complies with share ownership requirements?
+Board and committee memberships: Meeting attendance during 2015: Board of Directors Audit Committee Compensation Committee 8 of 8 5 of 5 9 of 9 Securities held: (1) 9,438 Common Share 15,100 Options 5,890 RSUs 6,166 DSUs S Complies with share ownership requirements?
 Yes

 Jeffrey J. McCaig

-63
+64

 Calgary, Alberta, Canada

 Director (independent)

 March 1, 2014

-98.63% Votes "For" 1.37% Votes "Withheld"
+98.77% Votes "For" 1.23% Votes "Withheld"

-((]]